 One of the responses we often hear is "Hazing crows is better than poisoning them."
 In response to that we say, "Absolutely!"
 (Because, sadly, crows have been poisoned in the past couple of years.)
 AND, there are more than two options.
 What we seek is a dialogue for other alternatives.
 NOT hazing, NOT poisoning.
 Instead, respectfully and curiously studying this urban-wild intersection and finding ways to coexist.

 What about an Umbrella Share project?
 City-subsidies for business awnings?
 Allocating the 60K+ spent hazing for jobs for power-washing streets?
 Let's brain-storm truly innovative ideas that DO NO HARM.

 "I join in your concerns over attempts to move a roost . . . not only do territorial crows use this roost but migrating crows as well, probably using the roost for several years . . .
 I find it hard to think that harassing the crows to move doesn't have some kind of impact on their fitness at some point." ~Dr. Lisa M. Reed, Rutgers University, Researcher and author of numerous scientific studies of crow behavior.

-Currently, the Audubon Society of Portland is supporting Portland's Clean & Safe program to haze the crows as "a non-lethal means of dispersing the birds to minimize tensions".
-Additionally, Audubon is also in support of our efforts to gather information on the Portland Urban roost so we, as a community, can make more informed decisions going forward.
+The Audubon Society of Portland is on record as supporting Portland's Clean & Safe program to haze the crows as "a non-lethal means of dispersing the birds to minimize tensions" despite no existing science addressing whether or not hazing has lasting negative impacts on crows.

 If the hazing project concerns you and/or if you have ideas about how to ease the tensions between the urban-natural interface: tell your community leaders how you feel.

 Audubon's Executive Director: Stuart Wells email@example.com